 C. The referendum against the import of pork containing ractopamine did not pass in December 2021

 1. In line with the policy of lifting the restrictions on the import of pork containing ractopamine, the Ministry of Health and Welfare revised and issued Article 3 of the Standards for Veterinary Drug Residue Limits in Foods on September 17, 2020 to increase the tolerance of ractopamine residue limits in pigs.
 0.04 ppm is allowed in liver and kidneys, and 0.01 ppm is allowed in muscles, fat and other edible parts.
-The amendment was put into force on January 1, 2021.
+The amendment came into force on January 1, 2021.

 2. Later, due to public concerns about the safety of importing ractopamine-containing pork, a referendum against the import of ractopamine-containing pork was put in place.
 A national referendum on the topic was held on December 18, 2021 together with “hosting referendums on the same day as general election,” “resumption of Fourth Nuclear Power Plant” and “algae reef protection.”
 The voting rate of all four referendum topics was about 42%.
 The dissenting votes in the four cases exceeded 4.1 million, with the dissenting votes exceeding the assenting votes.
 In addition, as the four referendums did not pass the threshold of 4,956,367 votes, none of them passed.
 The policy to allow the import of ractopamine-containing pork was therefore confirmed.